axean/tergite-frontend/apps/tergite-mss/docs/auth.md

 ### How to Set Up a New Oauth2 Provider

 - Let's say we want some 'Ericsson' users to have access to MSS.
-- Copy the `config.example.toml` to `config.toml`, and update the configs therein.
+- Copy the `mss-config.example.toml` to `mss-config.toml`, and update the configs therein.
-  Note: You could also create a new toml file based on `config.example.toml`
+  Note: You could also create a new toml file based on `mss-config.example.toml`
-  and set the `CONFIG_FILE` environment variable to point to that file.
+  and set the `MSS_CONFIG_FILE` environment variable to point to that file.
 - Add the new client:

 ```toml